Using jpylyzer from the command line

 Output is directed to the standard output device (stdout).

-In the above example, output is redirected to the file ‘rubbish.xml’.
+In the above examples, output is redirected to the output files ‘rubbish-???.xml’.
 By default jpylyzer’s XML is pretty-printed, so you should be able to view the file using your favourite text editor.
 Alternatively use a dedicated XML editor, or open the file in your web browser.

 Output format